-By definition, macro photography is extremely close-up photography, focusing on small objects (usually living organisms like bugs and plants) — the perfect type of photography to try during quarantine!
+By definition, macro photography is extreme close-up photography, focusing on small objects (usually living organisms like bugs and plants).\

 Macro photography can be shared from beginners to veteran photographers.
-With your gear, an interesting subject, and a little patience, you’ll be creating unique images in no time.
+With your gear, an exciting subject, and patience, you’ll be creating unique images in no time.

 Use these tips to perfect your craft.

 This list was made possible by NJspots community member Riko (@rikoaustria), NJspots Patron Ken (@kenproshot), and NJspots writer Joe (@valencia32photo).
 We are grateful for their time putting together these tips!

 Need new gear?
 Check out our ultimate gear guide.

 If you opt for shooting in a studio, this video has some tips and tricks to make the most out of your space.